 Licensed Massage Therapists from accredited schools of massage therapy have their choice of career paths practicing in spas, resorts, gyms and health clubs, on cruise ships, with athletic programs and professional sports teams, in holistic clinics, wellness centers, many prestigious hospitals, or in private practice.
 An advanced massage therapy education can also lead to a career in growing specialties like academics, research, sports medicine and stress management programs.

-The 72-credit Recommended Course of Study for the Massage Therapy program with electives outlined below is designed to be completed in 24 months, but can be completed in 20 months as well.
-Some students, however, who must work at full- time or part-time jobs while in attendance or have other responsibilities outside of school.
-May attend New York College as part-time students.
-For these students, a part-time course of study is available.
+The 72-credit recommended course of study for the Massage Therapy program, with electives, outlined below is designed to be completed in 6 trimesters (or 2 academic years), but can be completed in 5 trimesters or 20 months as well.
+For students who must work at a full-time or part-time jobs while in attendance or have other responsibilities outside of school, students may attend New York College as part-time students.
+Part time students must complete their course study of AOS Massage Therapy program within the maximum of 3 academic years.

 New York College of Health Professions is committed to providing students in the School of Massage Therapy Program with all necessary means to assist them in succeeding in school and in their goal of becoming holistic practitioners.
 We offer financial aid and scholarships for all qualified students.
 All students are provided with the option of installment plans to help with tuition payments.